Cataloging Music Resources in RDA

-The Education Committee of the Music Library Association in conjunction with the Music OCLC Users Group (MOUG) is pleased to offer educational workshops on the basics of music librarianship.
+The Educational Outreach Subcommittee of the Music Library Association in conjunction with the Music OCLC Users Group (MOUG) is pleased to offer educational workshops on the basics of music librarianship.
 Three workshops have been developed in the Educational Outreach Program: Sound recordings cataloging, music reference, and music collection development/acquisitions.

 Music Librarianship Workshops are offered at the national conferences of the Music Library Association and other organizations, at state and regional library association meetings, as well as through library schools and library consortia.
 Chapters of the Music Library Association also provide workshop opportunities in their respective regions.
 Experienced music librarians, who have been trained as instructors, lead each workshop.
 Workshops can be adapted to any length and catered to the needs of your organization or group.